Roope Latvala: Biography

-Latvala was born in Helsinki.
+Latvala was born in Helsinki on June 25th, 1970.
 At the age of 15, he founded the band Stone together with Janne Joutsenniemi.
 The band's style was initially focused on a more traditional heavy metal, but they soon shifted to a faster and more aggressive sound, which was the key for them to receive mass recognition.
-In the year of 1991, the band was dissolved, with a discography of four studio albums, one live album and one compilation album.
-He is the main influence of many Finnish guitarists, especially Alexi Laiho (from Children of Bodom).
+The band was dissolved in 1991, with a discography of four studio albums, one live album and one compilation album.

 After the breakup of Stone, he released an instrumental work with his brother, entitled Latvala bros.
 He then played with Dementia for around a year.
 In 1995, he joined Waltari after guitarist Sami Yli-Sirniö left the band.
 They played together for six years before Latvala decided to quit the band.

 He joined Sinergy after vocalist Kimberly Goss moved from Sweden to Finland and had to reassemble the band, having assumed the role that previously belonged to Jesper Strömblad (from In Flames).

-During the whole of his career, Latvala had many side projects and played as a guest musician in many bands, the most notable of the being: Warmen, Nomicon, To/Die/For, Pornonorsu, Jailbreakers, Gloomy Grim, Amon Amarth, Children of Bodom, and Soulgrind.
-At times, he also composed movie soundtracks.
+Latvala has had many side projects and played as a guest musician in many bands, including Warmen, Nomicon, To/Die/For, Pornonorsu, Jailbreakers, Gloomy Grim, Amon Amarth, Children of Bodom, and Soulgrind.

-When Alexander Kuoppala left Children of Bodom in 2003 in the middle of their world tour, the members of the band were forced to search for a new guitarist in the time span of one month, when their next show would happen.
-The new guitarist needed to be able to learn about twenty songs to be played live.
-Alexi Laiho allegedly tried to recruit Kai R. Nergård of the Norwegian band Griffin, who declined.
-With little time left, Latvala contacted Laiho and asked him if Children of Bodom needed any help on the tour.
-Laiho agreed that he would be a session player because he was the only guitarist he deemed skilled enough to manage the feat of learning the songs with enough accuracy to replace Kuoppala, who had been playing with the band for 10 years.
+When Alexander Kuoppala left Children of Bodom in 2003 in the middle of their world tour, the members of the band were forced to search for a new guitarist in the time span of one month.
+According to statements on the band's website, they "felt really relieved when Roope Latvala said: 'Yes, I could help you guys out in this...'", in regards to the vacated guitarist position.

 Latvala played the Moscow concert on 16 August successfully.
 Despite the initial announcement that he would be a session player only, he remained with the band and recorded the Trashed, Lost & Strungout EP.
 He continued playing with the band and also recorded the hit LP Are You Dead Yet?.
-Latvala played two guitar solos on Are You Dead Yet?, despite the widely accepted notion that Laiho plays all solos on Bodom albums.
+Latvala played two guitar solos on Are You Dead Yet?.

 When he joined Children of Bodom, Latvala made a deal with ESP Guitars, which already endorsed Laiho and Henkka Seppälä.
-Before that, he used Jackson Guitars almost exclusively (Latvala could be seen wearing the infamous Jackson T-shirt that reads "Get the Best, Fuck the Rest"), and it is not unusual for him to use his old Jacksons live.
+Before that, he used Jackson Guitars almost exclusively, and it was not unusual for him to use his old Jacksons live.